mrbowman86/data-engineering-project/README.md

 ### 4. Run the Cells
 The notebook will:
 - Load data from CSVs
-- Transform column names and entries
+- Use Polars to clean and rename park metadata
+- Write cleaned data to `parks_updated.csv`
+- Connect to your PostgreSQL database
-- Perform joins to create the full dataset
+- Perform SQL-based joins to merge tables
-- Load the final data into a local SQLite database
-- Query the database and display results
+- Reorder final columns and save as `National_Parks_Dataset.csv`

 ---